qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 at the bottom left.
 See next section for more information on filter feature.

 The field calculator bar allows you to make calculations on the selected rows only.
-For example, you can alter the number of the ID field of the layer :file:`regions.shp` with the expression
+For example, as shown in figure_attributes_table_, you can alter the number of the ID field of the layer :file:`regions.shp` with the expression:

 ::

- ID+5
+ ID + 5

-as shown in figure_attributes_table_ .
+It is also possible to select features using the :ref:`filter_select_form`.

 Filter features
 ===============

-At the bottom of the attribute table, you have a dropdown list of different
+At the bottom of the attribute table, you have a drop-down list of different
 filter:

 * Show All Features;